Rockies vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 - The Rockies have played as the underdog in nine of their past 10 games and have gone 2-7 in those contests.

-- In their last 10 games with an over/under, the Rockies and their opponents have combined to eclipse the total six times.
+- When it comes to the total, the Rockies and their foes are 6-4-0 in their last 10 contests.

-- The Rockies' record against the spread is 2-2-0 over their previous 10 contests (oddsmakers set spreads in four of those matchups).
-Colorado's last three contests have gone over the total, and the average over/under during that stretch was 12.2.
+- The Rockies' ATS record is 2-2-0 over their previous 10 matchups (four of those contests had runlines set by sportsbooks).
+Colorado's last four games have finished above the total, and the average over/under during that span was 12.

 Discover More About This Game